zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

           and the name server IP addresses in the set for that key tag.

 13. If the *CDNSKEY is non-SEP key* set is non-empty then do:
-    * For each CDS key tag in the set do:
+    * For each CDNSKEY key tag in the set do:
         * Output *[DS17_CDNSKEY_IS_NON_SEP]* with the CDNSKEY key tag and the name server IP addresses in the set for that key tag.